 Because Waukegan Illinois is a densely populated community in the Chicago Metropolitan area, it has maintained a high incident rate of vehicle accidents every year.
-Sadly, four individuals lost their lives in fatal vehicle accidents in 2013, which was double the rate compared to the two previous years.
+Sadly, four individuals lost their lives in fatal car accidents in 2013, which was double the rate compared to the two previous years.

 Past Waukegan Motor Vehicle Accident Fatalities